-Even so, it is not denied that a handicap, as such, often is the beginning of a problematic situation which has arisen.
-Since the blindness, weak sightedness, intellectual retardation, etc. usually contribute to the fact that a child cannot optimally actualize the potentialities which he/she does possess and, thus, such obstacles contribute to things other than becoming adult, there is mention of educative braking because, then they contribute indirectly to the becoming adult of that child progressing slower than it ought to.
+Even so, it is not denied that a handicap, as such, often is the beginning of a problematic situation that has arisen.
+Since the blindness, weak sightedness, intellectual retardation, etc. usually contribute to the fact that a child cannot optimally actualize the potentialities that he does possess and thus such obstacles contribute to things other than becoming adult, there is mention of educative-braking because then they contribute indirectly to the becoming adult of a particular child progressing slower than it ought to.

-Any deficiency, then, also immediately heightens a child's possibilities of adjusting or being attuned to his/her pedagogical situatedness.
-For example, a weak-sighted child is continually unconsciously involved in struggling against his/her total physical handicap, while experiencing his/her eyes alone does not enter the foreground.36 He/she is limited in his/her exploration of the world, and his/her freedom to adequately design his/her own world is hindered by his/her limited optical perception.
-He/she is limited in how he/she will explore his/her world.37 However, he/she is not hindered in exploring his/her world in accordance with his/her potentialities.
-However, he/she easily develops a high degree of uncertainty, and he/she also readily experiences his/her handicap as limiting, in which case these experiences of limitation and uncertainty restrain and block the optimal actualization of his/her psychic life, and he/she then finds him/herself in a problematic situation of educating.
+Any deficiency then also immediately heightens the child's possibilities of adjusting or being attuned to his pedagogical situatedness.
+For example, a weak-sighted child continually is unconsciously involved in struggling against his total physical handicap while experiencing his eyes alone does not enter the foreground.
+He is limited in his exploration of the world and his freedom to adequately design his own world is hindered by his limited optical perception.
+He is limited in how he will explore his world.
+However, he is not hindered in exploring his world in accordance with his potentialities.
+However, he easily develops a great degree of uncertainty and he also readily experiences his handicap as limiting in which case these experiences of limitation and uncertainty restrain and block the optimal actualization of his psychic life and he then finds himself in a problematic situation of educating.

-Consequently, a child must first experience his/her handicap as a deficiency before it acquires the character of educative distress,38 and there cannot be generalizations, not even about what sort of handicap.
-Also, each handicapped child is a unique person in his/her unique pedagogical situatedness and there is never mention of a typical deaf, blind, hard-of-hearing, mentally handicapped, or epileptic child.
-The only common characteristic is the fact that, because of their being handicapped, these children appear "different" from non-handicapped.
+Consequently, a child must first experience his handicap as a deficiency before it acquires the character of educative distress and there cannot be generalizations, not even about what sort of handicap.
+Also, each handicapped child is a unique person in his unique pedagogical situatedness and there is never mention of a typical deaf, blind, hard-of-hearing, mentally handicapped or epileptic child.
+The only common characteristic is the fact that because of their being handicapped these children appear "different" from non-handicapped.

-Viewed in its essence, the actualization of his/her psychic life-ineducating of a handicapped child is not different from a nonhandicapped child.
-However, because of his/her experience, and lived experienced deficiencies, as freedom-limiting moments, he/she shows a different relief regarding his/her experiencing, willing, lived experiencing, knowing, and behaving, as they come to realization in his/her carrying on a dialogue, and then there is mention of a different relief in the actualization of his/her psychic life and, indeed, a handicapped becoming; he/she experiences and lived experiences him/herself as different, and his/her lifeworld is different, he/she shows a different disposition, and gives different meanings,39 hence, it is necessary to provide him/her with "special" help in situations where the demands of educating are considered, with their possibilities and limitations, with a view to preventing his/her handicapped becoming from touching him/her.
+Viewed in its essence the actualization of his psychic life-ineducation of a handicapped child is not different from a nonhandicapped child.
+However, because of his experienced and livedexperienced deficiencies, as freedom-limiting moments, he shows a different relief regarding his experiencing, willing, lived-experiencing, knowing and behaving as they come to realization in his carrying on a dialogue and then there is mention of a different relief in the actualization of his psychic life, and indeed a handicapped becoming; he experiences and lived-experiences himself as different and his lifeworld is different, he shows a different disposition and gives different meanings, hence it is necessary to provide him with "special" help in situations where the demands of educating are taken into account with their possibilities and limitations with a view to preventing his handicapped becoming from touching him.

-In the following, attention is briefly focused on some possible implications of a restrained-being-in-the-world, with specific reference to it as an underlying beginning to a problematic educative event as such.
+In the following attention is briefly focused on some possible implications of a restrained-being-in-the-world with particular reference to it as an underlying beginning to a problematic educative event, as such.